T. O. Morrow: 52

 During DC Comics' 52 maxi-series event, T. O. Morrow was incarcerated in Haven.
-In fact, he was not allowed to use any computer at all for fear that he would incite "Machine War I".
-Fellow inventor (and after the reboot his best student in college years) Dr. Will Magnus (creator of the Metal Men) would visit with T. O. Morrow monthly to discuss an assortment of things.
-Morrow in such meetings revealed that he had created a brother for Red Tornado called the Red Inferno, and hinted that someone was kidnapping "mad scientists" such as Dr. Sivana, Ira Quimby (I.Q.), Dr. Tyme, Dr. Death, and Dr. Cyclops, warning Magnus to be cautious.
+In fact, he was not allowed to use any computer for fear that he would incite "Machine War I".
+Fellow inventor Will Magnus (creator of the Metal Men) would visit with Morrow monthly to discuss an assortment of things.
+Morrow in such meetings revealed that he had created a brother for Red Tornado called Red Inferno, and hinted that someone was kidnapping "mad scientists" such as Dr. Sivana, Ira Quimby (I.Q.), Doctor Tyme, Doctor Death, and Dr. Cyclops, warning Magnus to be cautious.

-Ultimately, he was able to escape from Haven, but not before leaving a last gift to his best student: the machine code necessary to restore the Metal Men.
+Ultimately, he was able to escape from Haven, but not before giving Magnus a machine code necessary to restore the Metal Men.

 Magnus was ultimately captured by the conspiracy Morrow had mentioned and brought to Oolong Island.
-He was greeted by Morrow, surrounded by beautiful girls and working freely with the other kidnapped scientists.
-Morrow informs Magnus that he has been drafted into their efforts creating weapons for Intergang, and subsequently arranges to have his antidepressants confiscated in order to promote his former student's more manic levels of creativity.
+He was greeted by Morrow, surrounded by beautiful girls, and working freely with the other kidnapped scientists who are members of the Science Squad.
+Morrow informs Magnus that he has been drafted into their efforts creating weapons for Intergang, and subsequently arranges to have his antidepressants confiscated to promote his former student's more manic levels of creativity.
 After being targeted by Black Adam for his involvement in the creation of the Four Horsemen of Apokolips, along with his fellow scientists on Oolong Island, he helps them in subduing their angered foe, then buys back the remnants of the demolished Red Tornado from an internet auction site, hoping to extract his knowledge of the still unknown events that happened in space.

-In 52 #49, the JSA attack the Oolong facility, and Will Magnus gives Morrow the teleporter to one of Sivana's robots allowing him to escape.
+In 52 #49, the JSA attack the Oolong facility, and Magnus gives Morrow the teleporter to one of Sivana's robots allowing him to escape.
 Later in 52 #50, Morrow manages to see what Red Tornado saw, but is drafted by Booster Gold and Rip Hunter immediately after, to help them by luring Skeets to his lab, where the little robot is revealed to be controlled from the inside by Mr. Mind.
 After being surprised by Booster and Hunter, Mind dives outside reality, leaving Morrow and his lab behind.